-- The request does not exceed 5 days per event. - The missing days do not affect the completion of required learning outcomes. - Students must make up all assignments missed during their absence. - Students must supply the program with proof of registration for the conference. - The program may require the student to submit a certificate of completion following the conference. - The program does not guarantee approval and attendance.
+- The request does not exceed 5 days per year - Students must make up all assignments missed during their absence. - o Students must meet all the learning outcomes of missed rotations - Students must supply the program with proof of registration for the conference. - The program may require the student to submit a certificate of completion following the conference. - The program does not guarantee approval and attendance.

-The MPAS Program sets aside funds for student activities including attendance at conferences.
+The MPAS Program may set aside funds for student activities including attendance at conferences.
 Additionally, funding supports student programming and community service.